walder/Skynet-IADS/README.md

 A simple form of jamming is part of the Skynet IADS package.
 It's off by default.
 The jamming works by setting the ROE state of a SAM Site.
 The closer you get to a SAM site the more ineffective the jamming will become.
 For the jammer to work it will need LOS (line of sight) to a radar unit.
 Older SAM sites are more susceptible to jamming.
 EW radars are currently not jammable.

-Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effectiveness.
+Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effectiveness on them.
 When setting up a jammer you can decide which SAM sites it is able to jam.
 For example you could design a mission in which the jammer is not able to jam a SA-6 but is able to jam a SA-2.
 The jammer effeciveness is not based on any real world data I just read about the different types and made my own conclusions.
 In the mission editor you add the jammer to a unit.
 I suggest you take an F-111 as jammer plattform and add it to your strike package.